Logo

 Sec.
 147a – MPSERS offset

-House: Increases funding by $302.7 million.
-Maintains current year appropriation for normal costs and increases the reimbursement for payroll costs and allocates $290.8 million to lower the district UAAL cap from 20.96% to 18% for participating entities.
-Also includes intent language to continue to lower the rate annually until it is phased out and that the savings realized by districts be used to improve classroom conditions and educator compensation.
+Maintains current year appropriation for normal costs and increases the reimbursement for payroll costs.
+Appropriates $598 million to lower the district UAAL cap from 20.96% to 15.21% for participating entities.
+Also includes intent language that the savings realized by districts be used to support student mental health, school safety, the educator workforce and academic interventions.

 Sec.
 147c – MPSERS rate cap